phoronix-test-suite/phoronix-test-suite/documentation/phoronix-test-suite.md

 #### Graphics Subsystem Tests  system/graphics
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being a test of the graphics sub-system.

-#### Installed Tests  system/installed
-This is a collection of test profiles found within the specified OpenBenchmarking.org repository that are already installed on the system under test.

 #### Linux Operating System Tests  system/linux
 This is a collection of test profiles found within the specified OpenBenchmarking.org repository where the test profile is specified as being compatible with the linux Operating System.